 As many of you saw, GHC 7.10 RC3 is now available.
 As has become a pretty long-standing tradition, the Stackage project has been tracking GHC 7.10 library support for a few months now.
 Given how close we are to a release, now seems like a good time to make a more public status report.

-can override that.)
-In some cases, these are unnecessary upper bounds, in
+override that.)
+In some cases, these are unnecessary upper

 The Haskell community excels in getting libraries to quickly be compatible with the newest GHC version.
 Let's strive to do it again with this release!

 Do you like this blog post and need help with industrial Haskell, Rust or DevOps?
 Contact us.